 - The curriculum is split into year groups.

 - There is a list of ‘End of year expectations’ for each year group.

 - This means most children are expected to achieve them.

 - The emphasis is now on consolidating and extending pupils within their own year group’s curriculum.

 - At the end of each seasonal term we judge where pupils are in relation to their own year group’s curriculum using both testing and teacher assessment.

 - Teachers use their professional expertise to judge where a child is in relation to their year group’s curriculum based on the child’s day to day work, rather than in a test situation.

-- We also use various tests in Maths and English to help us assess what the children can do.
+- We also use various tassessments in Maths and English to help us assess what the children can do.
 Finding out what they can’t do, helps us plan for what to do next.

-In Spring 2017, we trialled sharing Pupil Summary Reports with parents.
-The report summarised how the child was doing against key reading, writing and maths curriculum objectives.
-See anonymous Year 4 example report below.
+We share a Pupil Summary Report with parent at the Autumn and Spring term parents' evenings.
+The report summarises how their child is doing against key reading, writing and maths curriculum objectives.
+See part of an anonymous Year 4 example report below.